 It is possible to sign a document validly by using a wide combination of wet ink and electronic signatures.
 Some of these common documents include:

-- Simple contracts that can be signed with an electronic signature.
+- Simple contracts can be signed with an electronic signature.

 - Documents can be signed using an e-signature free.
 However, signatories must make sure that when the signatures are sent, the entire document is sent with it.